 Business etiquette in Sierra Leone varies according to individual sectors, however it is always advisable to make appointments in advance and arrive on time for all meetings.
 For more formal dealings, lightweight suits are to be worn.
 Shaking hands for men and women is the most common form of introduction and business cards are exchanged.
 Business hours are generally 8am to 12pm and 2pm to 5pm Monday to Friday.

 The international dialling code for Sierra Leone is +232.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
 The city code for Freetown is (0)22; other areas do not require a code.
 Sierratel provides national and international telephone services.
-A prepaid GSM900 mobile network is available in Freetown and other towns around the country, and prepaid cards can be bought throughout the country.
+A prepaid GSM900 mobile network is available in Freetown and other cities around the country, and prepaid cards can be bought throughout the country.
 International roaming is available.
 The use of mobile phones is high due to the unreliability of landlines.
 Internet cafes are available in Freetown and other provincial towns.